Top 10 things to do in Hauterives

 5- The Hauterives market

-The village market is held every Tuesday morning.
+Every Tuesday morning, the village market is held.
 It's a great opportunity to stock up on delicious local produce.
 Wednesday afternoons and Saturday mornings are the organic market, and Drôme is the leading organic department in France.
 Fill your basket with walnut cream, Saint-Joseph cheese, Picodon cheese, honey, pear or apple juice, walnut oil, and don't forget black and white truffles.
-Take the time to explore the many stalls and let yourself be captivated by this atmosphere rich in scents and colors.
+Take the time to explore the many stalls and let yourself be seduced by this atmosphere rich in scents and colors.

 6- Our Lady of Bonnecombe